arianne/stendhal/doc/mkdocs/lua/objects/tables.md

     table.join <span class="paramlist">(table, delim)</span>
 </div>

-- Joins a table of strings into a string.
+- Converts a list of strings into a string.
 - Parameters:
     - <span class="param">table:</span> _([table][LuaTable])_ Table to be joined.
     - <span class="param">delim:</span> _([string][LuaString])_ Character(s) to be used as